From BR Bullpen

 Screwballer Luis Arroyo played eight seasons in the majors.
 He had a terrific season in 1961.

 Luis was one of the earliest Puerto Rico-born players to come to the majors.
 He and Roberto Clemente came up in the same year.
 Arroyo was in the minors for years, beginning in 1948, before he came to the majors.
-In 1949 he won 21 games for Greensboro.
+In 1949 he won 21 games for the Greensboro Patriots.

 As a 28-year-old rookie with the St. Louis Cardinals in 1955, pitcher Arroyo earned a spot on the National League All-Star team.
 The next year, 1956, he was traded to the Pittsburgh Pirates.
 On April 18, 1957, Arroyo hit 8th, one spot ahead of Bill Mazeroski; it would be 51 years until Paul Maholm became the next Pirate hurler to bat 8th.
 Although the motivation in 1957 might have been to put a real hitter in the 9th spot to start a rally before the start of the batting order, nevertheless Arroyo was a good hitter for a pitcher with a .227 major league batting average (young Mazeroski had hit .243 as a rookie in 1956).

 After stints with the Pirates and Cincinnati Reds, his contract was purchased by the New York Yankees in 1960.
-He went 5-1 with 7 saves for the 1960 Yankees, as the team reached the World Series.
-The next year, in 1961, he was even better out of the pen, going 15-5 with a 2.19 ERA and 29 saves as the Yanks went on to win the World Series against the Reds.
+He went 5-1 with 7 saves for the Yankees that year as the team reached the World Series.
+The next year, in 1961, he was even better out of the pen, going 15-5 with a 2.19 ERA and 29 saves as the Yanks went on to win the World Series against the Cincinnati Reds.
 However, he struggled with injuries the next two years and was out of the majors by 1963.

 After his major league playing days he managed three years in Mexico.